 For company, I tend to serve this dish with vermicelli rice to give my guests a taste of a feast dinner in my parents’ house.

 Serves 8-10 people

-- Sprinkle the salt and pepper over the beef cubes.
+- Sprinkle the pepper over the beef cubes.
 Press with your hands so the salt and pepper stick to the surface of the meat.

 - Heat the canola and the butter in a heavy-bottom pan or a dutch oven until very hot but not smoky.

 - Add the meat cubes in batches to the pan and brown all sides of the meat.
 Avoid crowding the pan.

 - Remove the beef cubes and set aside.

 - Brown the onion and garlic slices in the same pan, until they wilt.
 Avoid burning the garlic so it doesn’t get bitter.

 - In case you are using a slow cooker, add the meat, garlic, onions, the spices and 1/2 cup of water.
 Water should be barely enough to cook the meat.
 Set the cooker on low and let the braise cook for 6 to 8 hours.
 If you are using a regular pan, add the browned meat, garlic, onions, spices and 1 cup of water.
 Cover the pot and let it simmer on a low heat for 3 to 4 hours until meat is fork tender.
 Keep checking every 20 to 30 minutes to make sure the water is enough to avoid overcooking the meat.

 - Serve the braise hot with either vermicelli rice, noodles, mashed or baked potatoes.